jyreep/apple-mango-banana/AudienceProfile.md

 * Priorities
 * Opportunities

 _**Contributorship Statement**: Aysha Ruhi Damda, Hemachandra Ghanta, and Jeremy Reep contributed to this Audience Profile review and writing of this document.
-We reached out to our contacts Ms. Candice Knothe and Mr. Britt Sutherland via email with some prelimnary questions regarding the organization and their data._
+We reached out to our contacts Ms. Candice Knothe and Mr. Britt Sutherland via email with some preliminary questions regarding the organization and their data._